RECORD GRADING ABBREVIATIONS:

 G: GOOD.
 More pronounced wear and surface noise.
 Listening still enjoyable.

 F: FAIR.
 Great wear and/or surface marring.
 Noise objectionable and approaching level of recorded sound.
-Listening
+Listening uncomfortable and requires effort.

 P: POOR.
 Badly worn or deteriorated surface.
 Noise equal to or greater than recorded sound.